 - Proof of U.S. citizenship of your child: Full validity (five-year) U.S. passport; or original/certified copy of U.S. Birth Certificate; or U.S. Certification of Consular Report of Birth Abroad/ Certificate of citizenship / Certificate of naturalization

-- Identification of parent(s) and or guardian(s): Government issued photo I.D. (passport/driver’s license/military etc.)
+- Identification of parent(s) and or guardian(s): Valid government issued photo I.D. (passport/driver’s license/military etc.)

 - One 2″x 2″ U.S. passport size photo: photo must have clear white background, no shadows, no eye glasses to be worn.
 Irish passport sized photos not accepted, the U.S. sized photos are a larger size – 2 inches x 2 inches.
 You can find all passport photo requirements here.